Pensacola, Florida: British

 After years of settlement, the Spanish ceded Florida to the British in 1763 as a result of an exchange following British victory over both France and Spain in the French and Indian War (the North American theater of the Seven Years' War), and French cession of its territories in North America.
 The British designated Pensacola as the capital of their new colony of West Florida.
 From 1763, the British strengthened defenses around the mainland area of fort San Carlos de Barrancas, building the Royal Navy Redoubt.
-George Johnstone was appointed as the first British Governor, and in 1764 a colonial assembly was established.
+George Johnstone was appointed as the first British governor, and in 1764, a colonial assembly was established.
 The structure of the colony was modeled after the existing British colonies in America, as opposed to French Canada, which was based on a different structure.
-West Florida was invited to send delegates to the First Continental Congress which was convened to present colonial grievances against the British Parliament to George III, but along with several other colonies, including East Florida, they declined the invitation.
+West Florida was invited to send delegates to the First Continental Congress, which was convened to present colonial grievances against the British Parliament to George III, but along with several other colonies, including East Florida, they declined the invitation.
 Once the American War of Independence had broken out, the colonists remained overwhelmingly loyal to the Crown.
-In 1778 the Willing Expedition proceeded with a small force down the Mississippi, ransacking estates and plantations, until they were eventually defeated by a local militia.
+In 1778, the Willing Expedition proceeded with a small force down the Mississippi, ransacking estates and plantations, until they were eventually defeated by a local militia.
 In the wake of this, the area received a small number of British reinforcements.

 British military resources were limited and Pensacola ranked fairly low on their list of priorities.
-For this reason only small token amounts of British military forces were ever sent to defend Pensacola.
+So, only small token number of British military forces were ever sent to defend Pensacola.
 This was in contrast to colonies such as South Carolina, where large numbers of British soldiers were sent.
 After Spain joined the American Revolution in 1779 on the side of the rebels, Spanish forces captured the city in the 1781 Siege of Pensacola, gaining control of West Florida.
-After the war, the British officially ceded both West Florida and East Florida to Spain as part of the post-war peace settlement.
+After the war, the British officially ceded both West Florida and East Florida to Spain as part of the postwar peace settlement.

-In 1785 many Creek from southern Alabama and Georgia came to trade and Pensacola developed as a major trade center.
+In 1785, many Creek from southern Alabama and Georgia came to trade, and Pensacola developed as a major trade center.
 It was a garrison town, predominantly males in the military or trade.
 Americans made raids into the area, and settlers pressured the federal government to gain control of this territory.